nefarius/ViGEm.github.io/docs/projects/DsHidMini/FAQ.md

 ### Recommended method

 Set the controller into `DS4Windows Mode` and use it with __Ryochan7's DS4Windows__.
-For more detailed instructions and other informations, follow the [_DS4Windows Mode User Guide_](../DS4-Mode-User-Guide) and you'll be good to go.
+For more detailed instructions and other information, follow the [_DS4Windows Mode User Guide_](../DS4-Mode-User-Guide) and you'll be good to go.

 ![DS4ModeDS4W](images/DS4ModeDS4W.png){: .glightbox }

 ### Alternative methods

 If, for whatever reason, you don't want to use DS4Windows and prefer to choose your own remapping tool, then you have the following options:

-- __Using the Controller in `SXS Mode` + Steam:__ Steam will detect the controller as an official Playstation 3 controller as long as `Playstation configuration support` is enabled.
+- __Using the Controller in `SXS Mode` + Steam:__ Steam will detect the controller as an official PlayStation 3 controller as long as `PlayStation configuration support` is enabled.
 XInput and DS4 emulation are then done automatically according to what Steam thinks the game supports.

 - __Using the controller in `SDF or GPJ Mode` + another remapping software:__ in `SDF/GPJ Mode` the controller is presented as a generic gamepad which can then be used with remapping tools like x360ce, UCR etc.